History of Romania: Communist period (1947–1989)

 Between 1977 and 1981, Romania's foreign debt sharply increased from US$3 to US$10 billion and the influence of international financial organizations such as the IMF and the World Bank grew, in conflict with Ceaușescu's autarchic policies.
 Ceaușescu's independent foreign policy meant leaders of Western nations leaders were slow to criticize Romania's government which, by the late 1970s, had become arbitrary, capricious and harsh.
 The Romanian economy grew quickly through foreign credit but this was replaced with austerity and political repression, which became more draconian through the 1980s.

+Before austerity Romania had made considerable progress in many areas.
+Between 1950 and 1973 Romania joined Yugoslavia and Bulgaria in achieving average annual growth rates that were above both the Central European and the West European average.
+During the first three post-war decades Romania industrialized faster than Spain, Greece, and Portugal.
+The infant mortality rate plummeted from 139 per 1,000 during the interwar period to 35 in the 1970's.
+During the interwar period half the population was illiterate but under the communist government illiteracy was eradicated.
+The population became urbanized, women's rights greatly improved, life expectancy grew, among many other achievements.

 Ceaușescu eventually initiated a project of full reimbursement of the foreign debt; to achieve this, he imposed austerity policies that impoverished Romanians and exhausted the nation's economy.
 The project was completed in 1989, shortly before his overthrow.
 He greatly extended the authority of the Securitate (secret police) and imposed a cult of personality, leading to a dramatic decrease in Ceaușescu's popularity and culminating in his overthrow and execution in the bloody Romanian Revolution in December 1989.